canonical/maas/docs/maascli.rst

      architecture="<value>" - The architecture of the node, must be one of the recognised architecture strings (e.g. "i386/generic") hostname="<value>" - a name for this node.
 If not supplied a name will be generated.
      mac_addresses="<value>" - The mac address(es)
      allocated to this node.
      powertype="<value>" - the power type of
      the node (e.g. virsh, ipmi)

-.. option:: x-check-commissioning
+:samp:`check-commissioning`

    Displays current status of nodes in the commissioning phase.
 Any that have not returned before the system timeout value are listed